 4.2 Two examples are shown below to represent the principle in 4.1 above.

-Example A cheque was issued on 1 July 2009, and by 1 January 2010 the cheque had not been presented and had been cancelled, but shortly after this date the creditor re- establishes contact with the personal insolvency practitioner and the correct contact details provided.
-If the funds had not been remitted to the Commonwealth prior to re- establishing contact then it would be appropriate for the personal insolvency practitioner to pay the funds to the creditors notwithstanding that the statutory time limit, imposed by section 254, had expired.
+Example A cheque was issued on 1 July 2017, and by 1 January 2018 the cheque had not been presented and had been cancelled, but shortly after this date the creditor re- establishes contact with the practitioner and provides the correct contact details.
+If the funds had not been remitted to the Commonwealth prior to re- establishing contact then it would be appropriate for the practitioner to pay the funds to the creditors notwithstanding that the statutory time limit, imposed by section 254, had expired.
 In these circumstances, a pragmatic approach needs to be taken to ensure that a creditor or other class of payee is not unfairly disadvantaged.

-4.3 Personal insolvency practitioners should ensure that they have systems and controls in place to identify when monies become unclaimed and take appropriate steps to mitigate the risk of the six (6) month period passing without notice and without taking the appropriate action required.
+4.3 Personal insolvency practitioners should ensure that they have systems and controls in place to identify when monies become unclaimed and take appropriate steps to mitigate the risk of the six (6) month period passing without notice and without taking appropriate action.

-5.1 In cases where the personal insolvency practitioner has been unable to identify the provider of funds received into their estate or trust administration bank account, section 254 of the Act has no application.
+5.1 In cases where the practitioner has been unable to identify the provider of funds received into their estate or trust administration bank account, section 254 of the Act has no application.

 5.2 In situations where it is clear that some person is entitled to the money, but that person cannot be identified because the source of the money cannot be ascertained, section 254 does not apply.
-However, this leaves two questions (most prominently in practice for administrators):
+However, this leaves two questions for administrators:

 - How long does a practitioner need to keep trying to identify the source of, and/or person entitled to, the money?